ashniv07/ashniv07/README.md

 # 👋 Hi, I'm Ashley Johnson

-> "Simplicity is the soul of efficiency." — Austin Freeman
+> "Creation is my language; code is my tool."

 I'm a developer who loves blending code and **design** to create things that are both functional and engaging.
 Currently exploring **AI** and **new tech**, always curious and passionate about learning along the way.